9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 # Examples

 ## Output
-Now let's try and apply the IPO model to Python.
-To demonstrate the "Output" part of the IPO model, we will be using the `print` function to display the text "Hello World" to the screen.
+Let's apply the IPO model to Python to better understand it.
+We will start by focusing on the "Output" component.
+To demonstrate the "Output" part of the IPO model, we will use the print function in Python to display the text "Hello World" on the screen.

+Here is the code that demonstrates the use of `print` function to display the text "Hello World" on the screen:
 ```python
 print("Hello World")
 ```

+When this code block is executed, it will output the text "Hello World" on the screen.
+The print function in Python is used to display text or other values on the screen.
+It takes one or more arguments inside the parentheses and displays them on the screen.
+In this case, we have passed the string "Hello World" as an argument to the print function, which will output it on the screen.

 ## Processing